 There’s no better time for photography than in the summer.
 Days are long, nature is blooming, and you can spend hours outdoors experimenting with camera settings and mastering your professional skills.

-You can take thousands of pictures and enrich your portfolio with such a variety of images.
+You can take thousands of summer photos and enrich your portfolio with such a variety of beautiful summer pictures.
 But what if you want to make an emphasis on image quality rather than quantity?
 What creative and unusual ideas can you try to share your personal vision with your audience?

-We created a list of summer photography ideas to inspire you for new outstanding projects this season.
+We created a list of summer photoshoot ideas to inspire you for new outstanding projects this season.

 One of the greatest things about photography is that you can capture candid and precious fleeting moments.
 Things that could have stayed in your memory only, can be documented and you can return to them whenever you want thanks to photography.